-> - Four-day Rural AYA Health experience in Hershey, Pa (travel, lodging, food costs covered with reasonable maximum cap).
+- One- to four-day Rural AYA Health experience in Hershey, PA (travel, lodging, food costs covered)

-- Participation in the one-day CHOP LEAH Regional AYA Health Conference.
+- One-day CHOP LEAH Regional AYA Health Conference every Fall

-- Participation in Society for Adolescent Health and Medicine (SAHM) annual national meeting (registration, travel, lodging, food costs covered with reasonable maximum cap).
+- Participation in Society for Adolescent Health and Medicine (SAHM) annual national meeting (registration, approved travel, lodging, food costs covered)

 Medical and psychology LEAH Fellow 1.0 FTE for 12-month stipend (July-June) based on federal LEAH post-doctoral base salary.

-Nursing, nutrition, and social work LEAH fellows 0.50 FTE percent of 9-month stipend (Sept.-May) for masters or pre-doctoral trainee based on federal LEAH pre-doctoral base salary.
+Nursing, nutrition and social work LEAH fellows 0.50 FTE of nine-month stipend (September-May) for one masters or pre-doctoral trainee based on LEAH pre-doctoral base salary.

 Tobacco-free hiring policy